meilisearch/documentation/learn/cookbooks/koyeb.md

 ### Test Meilisearch

-Copy the public URL (e.g. `https://meili-myorg.koyeb.app`) from the [Koyeb control panel](https://app.koyeb.com) and paste it your browser.
+Copy the public URL (e.g. `https://meili-myorg.koyeb.app`) from the [Koyeb control panel](https://app.koyeb.com) and paste it in your browser.

 You land on the MeiliSearch dashboard, where you are asked to authenticate using your master key.